 Double Five Shopping Festival kicks off this week to boost local consumption

-Baoshan District will launch its second Double Five Shopping Festival tomorrow to boost consumption while driving the digital economy and e-currency.
+Baoshan District launched its second Double Five Shopping Festival on Wednesday to boost consumption while driving the digital economy and e-currency.

 Under strict COVID-19 prevention measures, this year’s shopping festival, themed “Life, AI and Baoshan,” will run through the end of June with a total of 258 events.